Back to Browse

 pip install nervapack

-pip install "nervapack[metrics]" # exact token counting (tiktoken)
+pip install "nervapack[metrics]" # exact token counts (tiktoken)

 pip install "nervapack[dashboard]" # web dashboard (streamlit + plotly)